Pennsylvania Quit Claim Deed Form

-- Statement of Value – In accordance with § 91.112, it is a state law requirement that a statement of value is filed with the deed at the time of recording.
+- Statement of Value – In accordance with § 91.112, this form must be filed with the deed at the time of recording.
 Download: Realty Transfer Tax Statement of Value (Form REV-183 EX).pdf

 - Transfer Tax – If the property is subject to transfer tax, the tax must be paid.

 How to File